Menithal/Blender-Metaverse-Addon/README.md

    - `Textures to Mask` and `Textures to Png` utility helpers.
 - Mesh Tools:
     - `Merge Modifiers & Shapekeys` attempt to merge modifiers onto Mesh with Shapekeys using Przemysław Bągard's ApplyModifierForObjectWithShapeKeys script, now included with this plugin, but if an existing copy exists, it is used instead
-    - `Clean Unused Vertex Groups` Clean model from vertex groups that are no in its skeleton.
+    - `Clean Unused Vertex Groups` Clean model from vertex groups that are not in its current skeleton.
 - Armature Tools:
     - `Test Avatar Rest Pose` - Attempts to detect type of skeleton and applies an absolute T-Pose by the platform reference
     - `Merge Bones` - Attempts to merge selected bones to last selected bone.
     - `Match Reference Rolls` - Uses rolls from the detected reference skeleton.

 ### High Fidelity Tools

-Generic Toolset allowing one to create content for High Fidelity, from
+Generic Toolset allowing one to create content for High Fidelity forks, from

 - A new Panel on the `3D View`'s right tool set is added, labled `MVT: High Fidelity`
 - Armature Tools
-    - `Add Hifi Armature` - Adds an Armature which is compatible with High Fidelity, has all the naming conventions in place
+    - `Add Hifi Armature` - Adds an Armature which is compatible with High Fidelity forks, has all the naming conventions in place
     - `Set Bone Physical` - (Armature Edit mode only) Adds a prefix to selected bones for Scripts in High fidelity for physical simulation
     - `Remove Bone Physical` - (Armature Edit mode only) Removes prefix from selected bones for Scripts in High fidelity for physical simulation
 - Avatar Converters